Project-Platypus/J3/README.md

 If using Eclipse, run the class `j3.GUI` directly or create a new Maven run configuration with the goal `javafx:run`.

-If using Maven, run `mvn javafx:run`.
+If using Maven, run `mvn javafx:run` from the terminal.

 ### Building Native Programs

 To build a native application for your operating system, run `mvn clean install`.
-This will generate an installer appropriate for your system, such as an MSI on Windows.
+This will generate an installer appropriate for your system, such as an MSI on Windows, inside the `target/` folder.

 ### Official Releases

-We also provide periodic releases that include the native programs for the major operating systems.
+We also provide periodic releases that include the native programs for popular operating systems.
 See the Releases page for more details.
+These official releases also include Java + JavaFX, so you do not need to install any other dependencies.

 ## FAQ